-Soil Fertilizer For Sunflowers
+Soil Fertilizer for Sunflowers

 Borax is especially useful as a fertilizer for the sunflower plant.
 Borax contains the element boron which is essential for plant growth.
 BC Living notes that sunflowers respond favorably to a borax fertilizer.
 The fertilizer gives the plant strength and durability.

-- Water the sunflower early in the morning, before the sun gets too hot.
+- Water the sunflower early in the morning before the sun gets too hot.
 The optimal time to apply the fertilizer is before the blooms open and while they are only halfway mature.
-Repeat in one month.

 Treatment for Boron Deficiency in Vegetables

-Add 2.5 oz. of borax into 5 gallons of water and a few drops of dish soap.
+- Add 2.5 ounces of borax into 5 gallons of water and a few drops of dish soap.

 - Spray only on the lawn when warm.
 Do not spray if rain is expected.

 The University of West Virginia Extension Service recommends using borax to preserve flowers.
 Flowers that are preserved using borax hold their shape and seem to experience minimal shrinkage.